Changes to Obamacare in 2019 and the Effect on the Premium Tax Credit

 It's been charged that some insurers inflated their premiums unnecessarily in 2018 in response to these legislative changes.

-The KFF performed an analysis to determine how much average premiums would change before the premium tax credit is applied.
+The KFF performed an analysis to determine how many average premiums would change before the premium tax credit is applied.
 Exchange premiums are largely based on income and location, and insurers pad these silver plan premiums to make up for losses experienced in other plans due to all this changing legislation.

 The states where premiums are expected to increase most dramatically through the end of 2019 include: